 I found a lovely bunch of people running a paragliding hostel a short half an hours walk from town.
 The welcome was wonderful at the house of Martin and Mariella, there were a few other paragliding folks and Martins’s brother Diego.
-We all got on well, talked of flying and the freedom it brings, we didn’t even begin to suspect what would happen then next day.
+We all got on well, talked of flying and the freedom it brings, we didn’t even begin to suspect what would happen the next day.

 I hired a rig off of Diego which was old but solid.
-I ground-handled for some of the morning enough to get to the feel of the wing and packed up hurriedly when everyone looked ready for the off.
+I ground-handled for some of the morning which was enough to get to the feel of the wing and packed up hurriedly when everyone looked ready for the off.
 The weather was big, cumulus clouds building, but this could create weather too big for flight so we knew we had to hurry.

 The van was packed full on the way to the take-off point.
 I sat in the back with Alejandro who has a great sense of humour and we laughed our way up the hill.

 The wind was a little twitchy, changing directions rapidly, which spooked a few of the pilots a little.
 Cache also dumped into a bush on take-off, an indication that the lift was not as it should be, but in our enthusiasm to get to those big fluffy clouds I followed Diego and took-off after helping Cache get his wing out of the bush.

 My flight was great, although It was suggested that I head down the hill rather than look for thermals, Martin was starting to suspect something was wrong.
 Mariella couldn’t see Diego coming over the hill as he should have done, he had headed up the valley in the direction of the paragliding centre which was also the direction the bad weather was coming from.

 I’m not sure that anyone knows what happened, but Diego was found dead high up on the side of a cliff.